morganesque/ghijklmno/src/jekyll/_posts/2012-02-03-responsive-web-design-at-igniteleeds.markdown

 <p><em><a href="/img/2012/02/IgniteTalk2.001.jpg"><img title="IgniteTalk2.001" src="/img/2012/02/IgniteTalk2.001.jpg" alt="Responsive Web Design" width="100%" /></a></em></p>

 <p>Hello.
 I'm going to talk about Responsive Web Design.
-A bit about what it is, where's it's come from, where's it's going.
+A bit about what it is, where's it&#8217;s come from, where's it&#8217;s going.
 Etc.</p>

 <p><a href="/img/2012/02/IgniteTalk2.002.jpg"><img title="IgniteTalk2.002" src="/img/2012/02/IgniteTalk2.002.jpg" alt="All the web enabled devices." width="100%" /></a></p>